Executive Staff

 Heather Henson, Producer/Managing Director

-Heather grew up on stage and working behind the scenes right here at the Playhouse.
-She lived in New York City for seventeen years while pursuing a career in publishing and writing.
-She is the author of many award-winning books for young readers, including That Book Woman, which has been adapted for the stage by Holly Hepp-Galvan, and is our second play of the 2024 season!
-That Book Woman celebrates the remarkable work of the Pack Horse Librarians of Eastern Kentucky, and has been published around the world.
+Heather Henson grew up on stage and working behind the scenes right here at Pioneer Playhouse, the theatre her father Eben C. Henson founded in 1949.
+She lived in NYC for 17 years and hold a BA from The New School and an MA from City College of New York.
+After college, she left theatre for a time and pursued a career in publishing and writing.
+She is the author of over ten award-winning books for young readers, including That Book Woman, which was adapted for the stage by Holly Hepp-Galvan, and was a huge hit last year!
+That Book Woman celebrates the remarkable work of the Pack Horse Librarians of Eastern Kentucky and has been published around the world.
 Her latest novel, Wrecked, is a contemporary reimagining of Shakespeare’s The Tempest, set in Kentucky and dealing with addiction.
-Heather’s husband, Tim Ungs, and their three kids, Daniel, Lila, and Theo, all help out at the Playhouse!
+Heather’s husband, Tim Ungs, and their three kids, Daniel, Lila, and Theo, all help at the Playhouse!

 Holly Henson, Executive Artistic Director 1960-2012